JGRennison/OpenTTD-patches/README.md

 * Add setting to allow hiding viewport labels of individual waypoints.
 * Increase the distance a station can be from the town centre and still be assigned have the same name as the town (no suffix/prefix), for large towns.
 * [Allow NewGRFs to supply additional station name strings](https://github.com/JGRennison/OpenTTD-patches/wiki/GRF-features#extra-station-names).
+* Allow generating new default name for station (ctrl-click default button in rename station query window).
+* Allow exchanging a station's name with another station in the same town.

 #### Towns